markwiggles/simple_spree/README.md

 <h3>Customising Views</h3>
 <h4><i>Spree Deface Library</i></h4>

 <blockquote>"Deface is a standalone Rails library that enables you to customize Erb templates without needing to directly edit the underlying view file.
-Deface allows you to use standard CSS3 style selectors to target any element (including Ruby blocks), and perform an action against all the matching elements"</blockquote> <i>Spree docs...</i> docs...
+Deface allows you to use standard CSS3 style selectors to target any element (including Ruby blocks), and perform an action against all the matching elements"  <i>Spree docs...</i> </blockquote>

 See the full documentation in the [Spree Deface Github](https://github.com/spree/deface), and the [Spree Documentation](https://guides.spreecommerce.com/developer/view.html).